 If the problem persists speak to your veterinarian about seeking specialist help from a feline behaviourist.

 How to clean cat spray

-Cat spray has a pungent aroma which is unmistakable.
+Cat spray has an unmistakable pungent aroma.
 The use of an enzymatic cleaner can help remove the odour.
 There are many great products available at your pet shop or veterinarian designed to remove cat urine and cat spray.

 Do not use an ammonia-based product to remove the spray as this will lead your cat to believe another cat has sprayed there and therefore make the problem worse.

 Place ingredients in a plastic spray bottle and shake well.